 - Antibiotic therapy – antibiotics have a detrimental effect not just on the unhealthy pathogenic bacteria but also on the beneficial bacteria which may leave the gut open to eventual invasion by further opportunistic pathogens.

-- Stress and trauma – General stress as well as specific incidences of trauma affect the fine balance of the microbial flora in a harmful manner.
+- Stress and trauma – General stress, as well as specific incidences of trauma, affect the fine balance of the microbial flora in a harmful manner.
 Stress decreased gastric and intestinal secretions leading to an increase in the intestinal pH and a concomitant reduction in gut motility.
-This results in a more favourable environment for the the growth of more opportunistic pathogens such as Streptococci and E.coli and a less favourable environment for slower growing beneficial bacteria like lactobacilli and Bifidobacteria
+This results in a more favourable environment for the growth of more opportunistic pathogens such as Streptococci and E.coli and a less favourable environment for slower growing beneficial bacteria like lactobacilli and Bifidobacteria

 - Nutrition – The introduction of the modern western diet, high in processed and refined foods, has led to a decrease in consumption of beneficial micro-organisms.
 And this appears to affect the equilibrium of the gastrointestinal microflora.
 Normal microflora balance can be re-established once the adverse influences causing an abnormal distribution of gut microbes are eliminated.
 The most effective way to do this is to encourage an increase in the growth of lactobacilli and Bifido by consuming foods with live bacteria or taking supplements.

 As many as 400 different types of organisms have been isolated from the gut.

 However, a lot of these are only found occasionally or are found in very small numbers.

 The bulk of the population of the microbiota is comprised of several types of bacteria which must be able to survive the hostile acidic environment of the stomach and be resistant to bile salts and intestinal secretions.

 Increasing evidence has shown the critical role played by the microflora in everyday well-being.

 Hence there is growing interest in the use of probiotic preparations to supplement the diet.